 Supporting Inuit children

-The Inuit Child First Initiative ensures Inuit children have access to the essential government funded health, social and educational products, services and supports they need, when they need them.
+The Inuit Child First Initiative ensures Inuit children have equal access to essential government funded health, social and educational products, services and supports.

 Inuit Child First Initiative is free to access